 Android’s quick manipulation interface makes gaming more fluid and lifelike than ever before.
 From Kickstarter projects to heavyweight R&D, the Android-embedded gaming products hitting the market are lean, affordable, and innovative.
-Here is a quick list of some major league players in world of video game systems.
+Here is a quick list of some major league players in the world of video game systems.

 Wow Factor: Every game free to try.
 First released to developers for a look under the hood and a head-start, Ouya is constantly innovating.
-For expert developers and developers to-be, you’re getting both a video game console and a developer tool-kit in one.
+For expert developers and developers-to-be, you’re getting both a video game console and a developer tool-kit in one.

 Specs: Game console, USB, and a controller.
 Like most things Android, the OUYA is small and has a large selection of titles at your fingertips (no more hoarding cartridges!).
 The system has an 8 gig flash memory and is powered by Android OS.

 Cost: A cool $99 with additional controllers costing $50.

 Wow Factor: GameStick is very small, but as they say, it’s not the size of the dog in the fight – it’s the size of the fight in the dog.
 Gamestick has a lot of fight and it’s best weapon is called high definition.
 With capability in both HDMI and MHL TVs, the games go from the console straight onto your screen – in HD.
 Yes, it’s plug and play!
 With options to purchase additional storage and a wireless charger for the Bluetooth controller, this console means business.

 Specs: 1080p video playback, Bluetooth HID Android-compatible controller, full parental control with content filters, and of course, runs on Android OS.